RRothfeld/grbl-eleksdraw/README.md

 - GRBL-Plotter

 ## Conversions
+For all gcode files in current folder, create Eleksdra-compatible copy by:
 - Removing all M-containing command lines
 - Replacing all high Z-only commands with pen up
 - Replacing all low Z-only commands with pen down